 When do you need a developmental edit or manuscript assessment?

-You’ll have finished writing your manuscript at this point, and ideally you’ll have been through a round of self-editing, although it’s not unheard of for independent editors to work on first drafts.
+You’ll have finished writing your manuscript at this point, and ideally you’ll have been through a round of self-editing, although it’s not unheard of for freelance editors to work on first drafts.
 An editor can work with you across multiple drafts until you’re completely happy with the story.

 If you’re aiming for traditional publication, having an assessment or dev edit first can improve your odds of getting picked up by a literary agent.
 It’s by no means required, though.
 If you sign with an agent or publisher, they’ll likely work with you on some form of dev editing as well.